 Japan’s Hanyu wins Rostelecom Cup despite difficulties

-MOSCOW (AP) — Japan’s Yuzuru Hanyu won gold at the Rostelecom Cup, the fifth of six Grand Prix figure skating events, despite an ankle injury that left him on crutches after the competition.
+MOSCOW (AP) — Yuzuru Hanyu won the Rostelecom Cup despite an ankle injury that left him on crutches, and fellow Olympic figure skating champion Alina Zagitova won the women’s title on Saturday.

-Hanyu, the Olympic gold medalist, started strongly on Saturday with two clean quads and appeared to be his usual assured self, but he stepped out of his second pass at a quad toe loop then fell on a triple and singled an axel.
+Hanyu started strongly with two clean quads and appeared to be his usual assured self, but he stepped out of his second pass at a quad toe loop then fell on a triple and singled an axel.

-The injury leaves him uncertain about whether he’ll compete in the Japanese nationals or in the Grand Prix Final in December, Hanyu said.
+The injury leaves him uncertain about whether he’ll compete in the Japan nationals or in the Grand Prix Final in December, Hanyu said.

 His free program total score of 167.89 was more than 20 points off his season best, but it was nearly 10 points ahead of Georgia’s Morisi Kvitelashvili, who landed three clean quads to make his first Grand Prix podium appearance.